arista-netdevops-community/atd-avd/README.md

 Connect to your ATD Lab environment.
 If you need an ATD Lab instance, please contact your local account team.
 Once connected to the ATD Lab instance, select the Programmability IDE.
 This container is built with all the necessary requirements and python modules to run AVD playbooks.

+1. Setup Git user and email and setup the ATD lab environement.

-1. Open terminal window in vscode View -> Terminal from menu, and run the following commands:
+    - Open terminal window in vscode View -> Terminal from menu, and run the following commands:

     ```shell
     # Setup your git global config (optional)